-In assessing ESG practices, the Master Fund considers the following pillars and themes:
+In assessing ESG practices, the Sub-Fund considers the following pillars and themes:

-- Environment: Climate change Natural resources Project financing Toxic waste - Green products. - Social: Human capital Societal Products and services Communities and human rights - Governance: Governance structure Market behaviour
+- Environment: Climate change Natural resources Project financing Toxic waste - Green products - Social: Human capital Societal Products and services Communities and human rights - Governance: Governance structure Market behaviour

 Each theme contains several underlying criteria.
 The criteria taken into account vary according to their relevance by sector of activity and are weighted relative to the risks they represent within this sector (reputational, legal, operational, etc.).

-Examples include, but are not limited, to the following:
+Examples include, but are not limited to, the following Examples of issues reviewed under each theme include, but are not limited to, the following:

-- Climate change: carbon emissions from the production process; upstream/downstream carbon emissions - Natural resources: impact of the activity on water; impact of the activity on biodiversity. - Human capital: health and safety; human capital development. - Products and services: personal data protection; a healthier range of products available - Governance structure: respect for minority shareholder rights; remuneration of executives.
+- Climate change: carbon emissions from the production process; upstream/downstream carbon emissions - Natural resources: impact of the activity on water; impact of the activity on biodiversity. - Human capital: health and safety; human capital development. - Products and services: personal data protection; a healthier range of products available - Governance structure: respect for minority shareholder rights; executive remuneration.